Psychedelic Porn Crumpets

-Band history
+Career

 The bandmates were friends prior to the creation of the band.
 It has been suggested that they became acquainted through their mutual drug dealer.
 The band began initially as a university project for a unit that Jack McEwan was taking at the time.
 They then continued to make music for their own enjoyment, as well as for that of their young local community in what has been described as “garage rave” type settings.
-They have made a point of retaining a ‘DIY’ band mantra, recording most of their own songs, as well as aiming to be very hands-on in their own advertisement.
+They have made a point of retaining a 'DIY' band mantra, recording most of their own songs, as well as aiming to be very hands-on in their own advertisement.

 The band went on in 2017 to create their own record label, What Reality?
 Records.
 They have made clear that they chose to do this for reasons of "getting stuck into existence, taking a risk, pursuing ideas, setting goals and trying to dream big."
 The first release on this new label was a twin reissue of both parts of their High Visceral albums.
 One year after the release of their label, though, the band still had not signed any other musicians due to financial reasons, despite the fact that they still held an ideal vision for What Reality?
 Records as "a support structure for upcoming bands".

 In 2018 came the release of their single, "Social Candy", which was overall well received and led to a brief national tour through October of the same year, passing through Melbourne, Adelaide, and Perth.
 This tour was when the band first introduced the back-up drummer Peter Coyne.

 In May 2019, the band played in the UK at the All Points East music festival, at the Victoria Park event.
-In July 2019, following the release of their album, And Now for the Whatchamacallit, they embarked on a national tour passing through Adelaide, Brisbane, Melbourne, Sydney, as their hometown of Perth.
+In July 2019, following the release of their album, And Now for the Whatchamacallit, they embarked on a national tour passing through Adelaide, Brisbane, Melbourne, Sydney, and their hometown of Perth.

 In October 2019, the band released "Mundungus", which was described by Music Fest News as "beautifully chaotic and explosive".

 On 5 August 2020, the band released the single "Mr Prism".

 On 5 February 2021, the band released the album Shyga!
 The Sunlight Mound.
+The band have played with Los Angeles based Levitation Room.

-On 15 October 2021, they released their first single for their upcoming album Night Gnomes.
-The single is called "Lava Lamp Pisco".
+On 15 October 2021, they released "Lava Lamp Pisco", the first single from their album Night Gnomes.
+Night Gnomes was released on 22 April 2022.

-On 22 April 2022, their album, Night Gnomes, was released.
+On 17 May 2023, the band released the single "Nootmare (K-I-L-L-I-N-G) Meow!" from their album Fronzoli.
+Three months later, on 24 August 2023, a second single from the album was released, called "(I'm a Kadaver) Alakazam".
+On 10 November 2023, Fronzoli was released.

+On 14 November 2024, the band released the single "Another Reincarnation".
+Another single, "March on for Pax Romana", was released on 30 January 2025.
+On 27 March 2025, a third single, "Weird World Awoke", was released.
+A day later, the band announced their seventh album, Carpe Diem, Moonman.
+On 15 May 2025, Carpe Diem, Moonman was released.